ramzialhaddad/Ramzi-s-Programming/Project Showcase/Super-Encrypted-P2P-Chat/README.md

 **Note: Proper encryption will only work in linux, I tried to trouble shoot with windows but scockets aren't very intuitive to use, so if you do have a solution then make a pull request or issue**

-Video of this Project: COMMING SOON!
+Video of this Project: https://www.youtube.com/watch?v=aD6_ibhySYk

 # Instructions for Joke Encryption:
 - Launch the server with your computers IP adress this can either be Global, Lan or Localhost (127.0.0.1) then type a port I recomend using 9000